Regulations Governing Clubs & Organizations

 The following items are required of all funded clubs and organizations at Hampden-Sydney College.
 Failure to comply with these regulations may result in financial penalties, loss of College privileges, or revocation of “recognized status” by the Student Senate.

-- Membership and participation within a Club or Organization must be free from discrimination based upon race, color, religion, age, national origin, handicap, or veteran status, pursuant to the College’s Policy on non-discrimination.
+- Membership and participation within a Club or Organization must be free from discrimination based upon race, ethnicity, religion, age, national origin, handicap, or veteran status, pursuant to the College’s Policy on non-discrimination.

 - Every Club and Organization is required to have a constitution which governs its organization.
 It must be on file with the Assistant Dean responsible for Clubs and Organizations.